MRFAKE2002/react-shop/README.md

 19: Make 'handelIncreaseProductInCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.

+20: Make 'handelDecreaseProductInCart' arrow function in context provider function to have in through the project and use it in 'SingleProduct' page.